 \subsubsection{Transmitter Adaptation Details}

-Our Tx-adapt schemes include the transmitter model adaptation and the transmitter code adaptation.
-The former can be applied to either every I-frame (instance adaptation) or every video sequence (domain adaptation) in VSD4K dataset, but the latter can work only in the instance adaptive mode.
-Specifically, in the case of the instance adaptation, the transmitter model adaptation scheme updates ($g_a$, $f_e$) for $T_{\max}=100$ steps per instance with the learning rate $\gamma = 1 \times 10^{-4}$.
-In the case of transmitter code adaptation, we first update $\boldsymbol{y}$ for $Y_{\max}=50$ steps and then update $\boldsymbol{s}$ for another $S_{\max}=50$ steps, where the learning rate is set to $\gamma = 1 \times 10^{-3}$ in both optimization procedures.
-One can definitely update with more steps using the same or lower learning rate, but negligible performance gain can be obtained by our experiments, so we choose the above online learning parameters.
+The Tx-adaptation schemes comprise two main approaches, namely the online transmitter model updating and the transmitter code updating.
+The former can be applied either to every I-frame (i.e., instance adaptation) or to every video sequence (i.e., domain adaptation) within the VSD4K dataset.
+The latter is applicable only in the instance adaptive mode.
+Specifically, for the instance adaptation, the transmitter model adaptation scheme updates ($g_a$, $f_e$) for $T_{\max}=100$ steps per I-frame with the learning rate $\gamma = 1 \times 10^{-4}$.
+Regarding transmitter code adaptation, we first update $\boldsymbol{y}$ for $Y_{\max}=50$ steps and then update $\boldsymbol{s}$ for another $S_{\max}=50$ steps, where the learning rate is set to $\gamma = 1 \times 10^{-3}$ in both optimization procedures.
+It is possible to update with more steps using the same or lower learning rate, but our experiments have shown that negligible performance gain can be obtained.